-Col de la Machine is a mountain pass at an elevation of 1.011m above the sea level, located near the tip of the remote Combe Laval in the Vercors massif, and is situated in Rhone-Alpes and belongs to the Alps.
+Col de la Machine is a mountain pass at an elevation of 1.011m (3,316ft) above the sea level, located in the Drôme department of the Auvergne-Rhône-Alpes region, in France.
 It’s one of the French balcony roads.

 Can you drive to Col de la Machine?

 Set high in the Vercors massif, in the French Alps, the road to the summit is totally paved.
 It’s called D76 road (Combe Laval Road).
 Even if you’ve cycled a lot of mountain roads, and a lot of extreme mountain bike trails -this is the only road you’ll feel exposed enough and you’ll make sure that you’re in the centre of the road just to avoid that feeling of vertigo and the drop calling out to you.
 It is slightly marked and is cut into the steep mountain side and has some nice short tunnels.